 BS7346-7 defines a stagnant area as an area in which there is little or no air movement resulting in an undesirable build up of contaminated air.
-It suggests that there is a relation between air movement and the build up of containments, but in certain cases the two do not mean the same.
-A low speed area does not always mean that containments would build up.
-Vice-versa is also true where a high speed does not always mean no containments build up, see the examples below.
-The build up of containment can happen when a source of pollutants is present and there is little air replacement.
-Air replacement therefore is the key term related to build up of containment and not air movement or velocity, which can be misleading as demonstrated below.
+It suggests that there is a relation between air movement and the build up of contaminants, but in certain cases the two do not mean the same.
+A low speed area does not always mean that contaminants would build up.
+Vice-versa is also true where a high speed does not always mean no contaminant build up, see the examples below.
+The build up of contaminants can happen when a source of pollutants is present and there is little air replacement.
+Air replacement therefore is the key term related to build up of contaminants and not air movement or velocity, which can be misleading as demonstrated below.
 We therefore devised a new parameter called Age of Air (AoA) or air residence time which takes into account air replacement by means of CFD and gives a much better picture of stagnant areas.

 What is air residence time and why is it meaningful?